 Folks like transferring AMEX Membership Rewards points to British Airways, especially because they occasionally run transfer bonuses!
 Most recently, they offered a 40% bonus.

 And there are lots of cards that earn American Express Membership Rewards points, some with category bonuses.
-For example, the 3X points per $1 you earn on airfare purchased directly from airlines with the American Express Premier Rewards Gold card.
+For example, the 3X points per $1 you earn on airfare purchased directly from airlines with the Premier Rewards Gold Card from American Express.

 Cards that earn American Express Membership Rewards points: